 - The initiators of the award (Chris Gorgolewski, Russell Poldrack, Jean Baptiste Poline, David Kennedy and Thomas Nichols) are not eligible to receive the award.

-The recipient will receive a cash award of $2,000 and an engraved plaque.
+The recipient will receive a cash award of $2,000 USD along with an engraved plaque.
 Both are presented at the OHBM Annual Meeting being held June 9-13, 2019 in Rome, Italy.
 The awardee will be given the opportunity to give a brief remark during the Annual Meeting.